CodePay · Fintech Startup · 2025.07 — Now

 “I reduced design debt and improved consistency via componentized IA and a governance-ready system.”

-Onboarding Restructure
+Partner Ops Platform — Onboarding Restructure

-Role: UX Design & Information Architecture
+Role · UX Design & Information Architecture

 Led rapid prototyping using AI-assisted tooling (Figma Make) to accelerate alignment across PM and engineering.

-The Core Problem: Nobody could learn it without training
+The core problem: nobody could learn it without training.

 False completion signal